TheEdoRan/next-safe-action/website/docs/getting-started.md

 ## Installation

-For Next.js >= 14, assuming you want to use Zod as your validation library, use the following command:
+Assuming you want to use Zod as your validation library, use the following command:

 ```bash npm2yarn
 npm i next-safe-action@next zod